 In the words of the scholar and translator Josep Barnadas, Eder’s chronicle was, first and foremost, “a catharsis” for the author’s obsession with the Americas.
 At the same time, the piece was meant to quench the hungry curiosity Eder’s acquaintances showed regarding the New World’s exotic lands and peoples.
 Not only do we know that the priest exhibited samples of Mojos fabrics to his European acquaintances, in the text itself we often find Eder explaining how he writes to share the unique world he found across the Atlantic.
 Even today the work is considered a literary treasure as the most complete historical source we have about the Mojos during the colonial period.
 Furthermore, the book has the added bonus of being a first-aperson account written by an actual witness of the events described – a rare treat for audiences of all time periods.
 Nevertheless, despite his detailed descriptions of the region’s climate, fauna, and societies, there are sections that ought to be considered with a grain of salt.
 After all, Eder was affected by the cultural and spiritual perceptions of his time – ideas of the Americas that rendered their people as inept, uncivilized crowds in dire need for education, which would in turn be a justification and vehicle for conversion.
 Consequently, readers of the Eder’s treatise must recognize the author’s colonial bias and unravel the true aspects of the Mojos Indians: complex cultures who conducted life through their own, unique systems, divisions, and structures.
 As opposed to the Jesuit and his colonial contemporaries, we must hence find and value these differences in hopes of learning more about those who have yet to write their own “Descripción”.

-Translated Narrations Scripts
+Translated Narrations Scripts (examples)

 1.9.214: Constructions of Bridges and Embankments

 It is often only when confronted with great risk or necessity that men expose their true creative potential.
-In the case of the Moxos Indians, the recurrent floods covering the savannah (as well as their insistence on visiting and drinking amongst their friends) serve as inspiration to build their own bridges.
+In the case of the Moxo, the recurrent floods covering the savannah (as well as their insistence on visiting and drinking amongst their friends) serve as inspiration to build their own bridges.
 With excavated earth, they are construct paths that are high enough to rise above the waters and wide enough to hold two horse-carriages side-by-side.
 The holes made from digging are then used as water deposits in which to plant maize and other crops during the hot, dry summer months.
 The Baure built enough of these bridges to sprinkle the Moxos landscape, although by the 17th century, due to an abundance of canoes, they were abandoned to time and the elements.

 1.9.215: Fortification of Channels